Andy Kim: Primary election

 On September 23, 2023, Kim announced that he would mount a primary challenge to incumbent Democratic senator Bob Menendez in the 2024 Senate election, the day after Menendez was indicted on federal corruption charges.
 Kim was the first major Democrat to challenge Menendez, and did not first notify any state or county Democratic party officials.
 He said he felt disappointed by the corruption charges, and that he sought to restore integrity in politics.
 Kim was soon challenged by New Jersey first lady and former Goldman Sachs analyst Tammy Murphy, the wife of incumbent governor Phil Murphy.
 Her candidacy was accused of being nepotistic, with some papers calling Kim an "underdog" and "insurgent" taking on the "New Jersey political machine".
-On November 14, 2023, he released his first campaign ad, which showed him interacting with voters in an unscripted conversation.
+On November 14, 2023, he released his first campaign ad, which showed him having an unscripted conversation with voters.

-Early on in the race he picked up some endorsements, most notably from Senator John Fetterman of Pennsylvania, U.S. representatives such as Brendan Boyle and Grace Meng (of Pennsylvania and New York, respectively), along with various local party chapters, mayors and some unions.
+Early in the race, Kim received some endorsements, most notably from Senator John Fetterman of Pennsylvania, U.S. representatives such as Brendan Boyle and Grace Meng (of Pennsylvania and New York, respectively), and various local party chapters, mayors, and unions.
 He was also endorsed by former national security advisor Susan Rice and former New Jersey congressman Tom Malinowski; both had worked with him during his time at the State Department.
 When Kim was endorsed by the College Democrats of New Jersey, they were reportedly pressured to endorse Murphy instead.
 Kim criticized these efforts, saying, "We seek fairness in our democracy and must not deviate when it advantages us."
 He later accused "party elites" of trying to "put their thumb on the scale" in the election.
 The National Organization for Women (NOW) endorsed Kim over Murphy in late February.